rocketinsights/edb_docs/content/epas/epas_inst_windows/installing_advanced_server_with_the_interactive_installer.rst

 You can invoke the graphical installer in different installation modes to perform an Advanced Server installation:

--  For information about using the graphical installer, see :ref:`Performing a Graphical Installation on Windows <performing_a_graphical_installation_on_windows>`.
+-  For information about using the graphical installer, see `Performing a Graphical Installation on Windows <performing_a_graphical_installation_on_windows>_`.

--  For information about performing an unattended installation, see :ref:`Performing an Unattended Installation <performing_an_unattended_installation>`.
+-  For information about performing an unattended installation, see `Performing an Unattended Installation <performing_an_unattended_installation>_`.

--  For information about performing an installation with limited privileges, see :ref:`Performing an Installation with Limited Privileges <performing_an_installation_with_limited_privileges>`.
+-  For information about performing an installation with limited privileges, see `Performing an Installation with Limited Privileges <performing_an_installation_with_limited_privileges>_`.

--  For information about the command line options you can include when invoking the installer, see :ref:`Reference - Command Line Options <reference_command_line_options>`.
+-  For information about the command line options you can include when invoking the installer, see `Reference - Command Line Options <reference_command_line_options>_`.

 During the installation, the graphical installer copies a number of temporary files to the location specified by the ``TEMP`` environment variable.
 You can optionally specify an alternate location for the temporary files by modifying the ``TEMP`` environment variable.